Boat Safety Equipment Checklist for Canadian Boaters

 June 25, 2021

-By law, when operating a pleasure craft, you must have your pleasure craft operator card and certain boating safety equipment with you at all times.
+When operating a pleasure craft, you must have specific types of approved boating safety equipment and your pleasure craft operator card on board with you at all times.

 Specific equipment requirements vary depending on the type of boat: